-- Purchase a laptop case from the school (accessories order form) or present an approved case to Mrs. Thomas to carry the laptop in.
+- Purchase a laptop case from the school (accessories order form) or present an approved case to Mrs. Thomas or Mr. Persons to carry the laptop in.

 Frequently Asked Questions

-1. Do students have to take the laptop home?If your student decides to opt out of taking the laptop home, then they will be required to lock it away in their homeroom classes.
+1. Do students have to take the laptop home?If your family decides to opt out of taking the laptop home, then they will be required to lock it away in their homeroom class’ mobile cart.
 Additionally, the student would need to coordinate with their teachers on how they would access any online at-home activities/homework.
 The student also has the option of attending an after-school homework, using the local library technology services or using a personal device at home.